EricMFink/ProfessionalResponsibility/_cases/WentForIt.md

 against intrusive, unsolicited contact by lawyers.
-This interest obviously factors into the Bar’s paramount (and repeatedly professed) objective of curbing activities that "negatively affect the administration of justice.”
+This interest obviously factors into the Bar’s paramount (and repeatedly professed) objective of curbing activities that "negatively affect the administration of justice."
 Because direct-mail solicitations in the wake of accidents are perceived by the public as intrusive, the Bar argues, the reputation of the legal profession in the eyes of Floridians has suffered commensurately.
 The regulation, then, is an effort to